Höfner: Selected models

-Notable Höfner users
+Höfner users

 Beatles

-Beatles guitarists George Harrison and John Lennon used Höfner electric guitars.
+The Beatles guitarists George Harrison and John Lennon used Höfner electric guitars.
 Harrison used a President model and a Club 40 early on in his association with the group.
 Lennon's first electric guitar was a Club 40 model that he purchased in 1959 from Hessy's music store in Liverpool.
 He used this for about one year, then bought a Rickenbacker "Capri" model.
 The Club 40 was briefly loaned to Paul McCartney and then it was sold.
 The band's original bassist Stuart Sutcliffe played a Höfner 500/5 Bass.